 If you are in need of serious and immediate help please reach out to your health care provider, a close friend or family member, or to a group like Postpartum Support International right away.
 This national non-profit specializes in providing information, help and support for moms suffering from perinatal mood and anxiety disorders.
 Their warmline is 1-800-944-4773.

 IDEAS TO EASE POSTPARTUM DEPRESSION

 Connect with Others: Support groups can help you to feel more connected, but can also result in friendships that go beyond meeting times.
 Your life has changed and you will need to change and expand your friendships as well.
-Find support and resources in the Postpartum Depression forum on Mothering.com and look for local mom groups in your area, such as the Holistic Moms Network and La Leche League.
+Find support and resources in the Postpartum Depression forum on Mothering.com and look for local mom groups in your area, such as the Holistic Moms Network, La Leche League or Mocha Moms.
 If you cannot find a local group consider spending time at local parks or rec centers to meet other parents.
 Even just getting out of the house to run errands can ease the feeling of being alone.

 Take time for yourself: It can seem impossible to find time to yourself when you have a new baby but try to arrange a bit of alone time now and then.
 Many moms forget how important this is or feel guilty wanting “me time.”
 Keeping yourself sane and balanced is vital to being a healthy parent.
 If time to yourself is scarce, remember that even a 15-minute break in another room can be refreshing.
 Ask a family member to watch over baby for a bit of time every day, or take advantage of naps to unwind.